How to get customer feedback: 3 best practices for collecting online reviewsBy Paige Sutherland

 Collect more authentic customer reviews for your clients

 If you’re an agency that helps local businesses with their online reputation, you want an all-in-one customer feedback tool to do the heavy lifting.
-Start generating more reviews for your clients by using Vendasta’s white-labeled customer feedback tool, Customer Voice.
+Start generating more reviews for your clients by using Vendasta’s white-labeled customer feedback tool, boost sales.">Customer Voice.

 More reviews equal more traffic through the doors!
 With Customer Voice, you can gather authentic reviews via email or text on the sites that matter most, to grow customer loyalty and boost sales.